Improved SINR Approximation for Downlink RSMA-based Networks with Outdated Channel State Information: Conclusion

 \section{Conclusion}

-We presented a refined Gamma-based approximation for the distribution of the SINR in downlink MU-MIMO systems with outdated CSIT.
+We presented a refined Gamma-based approximation for the distribution of the SINR in downlink MU-MIMO systems with outdated CSIT and Zero-Forcing precoders.
 The proposed model explicitly accounts for cross-correlation terms typically neglected in prior works, resulting in a more accurate estimation of the SINR variance.

 Using an RSMA-based MU-MIMO downlink scenario for benchmarking, we demonstrated that the proposed approximation is particularly effective in massive MIMO regimes (i.e., $N_{\rm t} \gg K$), providing significantly tighter estimates of the ergodic sum-rate and mitigating the optimistic bias introduced by existing models.
+Future work may extend the proposed analysis to non-Rayleigh fading environments by incorporating different propagation conditions, or to consider alternative precoding schemes such as regularized ZF or MMSE.

 \appendices